by Matthew Cramer

 About the Book

 Matthew Cramer has been a featured speaker about management and spiritual life across the United States and in Europe.
-Married sixty-two years, he and his wife Ruth Ann have conducted over 50 retreats and conferences about spiritual life and healing.
+Married sixty-four years, he and his wife Ruth Ann have conducted over 50 retreats and conferences about spiritual life and healing.

 Matthew is a Program Manager in the Aerospace industry, retired after fifty years in the early Ballistic Missiles, Apollo, Space Shuttle, and the Apache Helicopter programs.
 He holds a Master’s Degree in Management, and is the Owner and Publisher of The Cramer Institute of Minnesota.